thejpster/pi-workshop-rs/README.md

 This is the workshop starter project for the 'Rust on Raspberry Pi' workshop at the Raspberry Pi 5th Birthday Party.
 Thanks to [Cambridge Consultants](http://www.cambridgeconsultants.com) for their support.

+This material is Copyright Jonathan 'theJPster' Pallant, 2017.
+It is licensed as [CC-BY](https://creativecommons.org/licenses/by/2.0/uk/).

 # Step 1 - Get the code

 The code for this workshop lives on Github, in the repository [thejpster/pi-workshop-rs](https://github.com/thejpster/pi-workshop-rs).
 Open yourself a terminal window and execute these two commands.